 A large logo can occupy so much prime real estate that other branding elements and navigation items get lost.
-It’s also possible that your logo is unnecessarily used twice in the “above the fold” portion of the page, as seen here on the Storys Building website.
+It’s also possible that your logo is unnecessarily used twice in the “above the fold” portion of the page, as seen on this university website.

 Think about visual hierarchy.
 Ask yourself, what else do I want to be in the top fold of the website?
 What do I want my visitors to know first?